ot-eric-vaughan/FormFactor/README.markdown

 GA: boolean.
 Enables Google Analytics tracking (you must use the [GA asynchronous tracking tag](http://bit.ly/dgzkvC) )

 MP: boolean.
 Enables Mixpanel tracking (you must have an 'mpmetrics' object [initialized in the DOM](http://bit.ly/bsyV3V) )

-auto-focus: boolean.
-Places focus automatically on the first element of your form

 ## What Gets Tracked?
 What will I see in my analytics reports?